metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 How big is a thing before it counts as a work?<br>
 * Like, is a sentence by Famous Author that is put in the pretext of a lot of Books a "work" in and of itself?<br>
 * Answer: NO. However, we should clarify that it is not about length but more about conceptual "content": for example a haiku is very short but would deserve a work.<br>
-Might link to notes about quotations/excerpts as well (wait could this be handled by quotations?! e.g. "contains quotation by {author}" i.e. a new rel??)

-Usually divisions like chapters are considered integral to the work and not distinct from it.
-While poems, essays, articles and short stories *are* considered distinct.<br>
+Usually divisions like chapters are considered integral to the work and not distinct from it, while poems, essays, articles and short stories *are* considered distinct.<br>
  * Example: (any book with chapters will do)
  * Example: (any book with it's poems linked as works will do)
  * However, sometimes things are more complex: (counter examples, graveyard book and girl with all the gifts): [^1]